ajju03/Weather-APP/README.md

 }
 ```

-##👨‍💻 Author
+## 👨‍💻 Author

-Ajay Prasanna
+Ajay Prasanna\
-Feel free to contribute or raise issues!
+Feel free to or raise issues!